Huxley (video game)

 Huxley (헉슬리) is a discontinued multiplayer first-person shooter computer game with persistent player characters published by Webzen Games Inc. It was being developed for Microsoft Windows.
 An Xbox 360 port was planned, but was placed on an indefinite hold and later cancelled.

+History

 Huxley was initially going to be cross platform, but according to statements made at the 2009 E3 Expo press conference that feature was excluded from development.
-The contract to operate the game in China was sold to The9 for $35 million USD in February 2007, considered the largest export transaction to date for a Korean-developed game.
+The contract to operate the game in China was sold to The9 for $35 million USD in February 2007, reportedly the largest export transaction at that time for a Korean-developed game.

+In June 2008, NHN USA secured the rights to distribute Huxley via its ijji portal.
 In June 2009, NHN USA released the first English closed beta test via its free games portal ijji.com.
 The initial test had a small number of users and was carried out over a space of two weeks.
-Keys for the test were made available through ijji (globally) and FilePlanet (USA and Canada).
+Keys for the test were made available globally through ijji (globally) and in the US and Canada via FilePlanet.
 The second closed beta test was initiated in late-July 2009 and lasted until August 12.
 The second test allowed many more players to test the game.
 During the last two days of the test a high-volume stress test was carried out on to the servers where everyone with an ijji account was permitted to play the game during test hours.

 In April 2010, Huxley was integrated with Hangame game portal and went into open beta on May 3.

-In August 2010, Huxley for the North American region was self hosted by Webzen.